-The baby of the family, though he is just 15 months younger than his big brother, and he’s about to catch up to him in size!
+The baby of the family at age 4, he is just 15 months younger than his big brother, and he’s about to catch up to him in size!
 Henry is such a happy kid.
 His sweet smile is contagious.
-He sometimes has a hard time in new places or with new people, but lately we have really seen him feeling more comfortable in new surroundings, and showing friendly attention to new people (He learned how to wave!
-He’s pretty great at it now.)
+Henry is very energetic and playful and he is happiest in familiar places.
+He loves music, the beach, he’s a great eater, and he loves his big brother Calvin.

-Henry is not quite like a typical three-year-old.
-He has a lot of different sensory needs, he is still pretty wobbly with walking (but, hey, he’s walking!), and he is nonverbal.
+Henry is not quite like a typical four-year-old.
+He has a lot of sensory needs, he is still a bit wobbly with walking, and he is pre-verbal.

 After our first son, Calvin, was born with an unexpected genetic disorder, we were sure that the odds were solid that our second son would be neurotypical.
 We were so sure.